Updated on

 23andMe vs AncestryDNA - 23andMe ethnicity update

-And here’s AncestryDNA’s version:
+And here’s AncestryDNA’s version (now called “Ancestral Regions”):

 23andMe vs AncestryDNA - AncestryDNA ethnicity update